-- Karori Wildlife Sanctuary - This conservation project is home to rare and endangered New Zealand wildlife including kiwi, saddleback, kaka and weka.
-The sanctuary has over 35km of tracks offering scenic walks and a 19th century goldmine to explore.
+- Explore Karori Wildlife Sanctuary - This conservation project is home to rare and endangered New Zealand wildlife including kiwi, saddleback, kaka and weka birds.
+The sanctuary has over 35 km of trails offering scenic walks and a 19th-century goldmine to explore.
 It has an excellent example of native wildlife.

-- Te Papa – The national museum is huge, covers Maori and Colonial history, is great for kids, and has an extensive section on the geology of New Zeland.
+- Check out Te Papa – The national museum is huge, covers Maori and Colonial history, is great for kids, and has an extensive section on the geology of New Zealand.
 Best of all?
 It’s free.

-- Museum of Wellington City – A free museum chronicling the history of Wellington.
+- Learn about Maritime History at the Museum of Wellington City – A free museum chronicling the history of Wellington.
 It’s great for people who have an interest in maritime history.

-- Lookout points – Wellington City is surrounded by hills, so there are a number of good vantage points.
-Head up to one of the many via bike, bus, or cable car and get steller views of the surrounding hills,
+- Head to the Lookout points – Wellington City is surrounded by hills, so there are a number of good vantage points.
+Head up to one of them by bike, bus, or cable car and get steller views of the surrounding hills,

-- The Botanic Gardens – A nice place to go for a picnic, or just an afternoon walk.
-You can take the Cable Car from Lambton Quay for a quick 5-minute trip to the top though you an walk up to the gardens.
+- Relax in the Botanic Gardens – A nice place to go for a picnic, or just an afternoon walk.
+You can take the Cable Car from Lambton Quay for a quick five-minute trip to the top though you an walk up to the gardens.
 They are filled with great views, colorful flowers, lawns to hang out in, and pretty much everything you need to have a great day outside.

 - See the Carter Observatory – Near the top of the Botanic Gardens, you’ll find this full-dome planetarium.
 Head out in the evening for some stargazing or pop in during the day for various shows on the cosmos.
 There are some exhibits to look at, as well as a neat gift shop.

-- New Zealand Film Archive – First established in 1981, this library is home to over 30,000 movies, any of which, can be seen free of charge on a big-screen!
-There is an interesting gallery to check out, too, and a small café.
+- Watch Movies at the New Zealand Film Archive – First established in 1981, this library is home to over 30,000 movies, any of which, can be seen free of charge on a big-screen!
+There is an interesting gallery to check out too, as well a small café.

-- Zealandia – This is a wildlife sanctuary that can be found just west of Wellington.
+- See the Wildlife at Zealandia – This is a wildlife sanctuary that can be found just west of Wellington.
 There are several native birds living here, including the kiwi, hihi, saddleback, and more.
 This is a great place to walk around freely, but there are guided tours offered as well.
 When your done outside, check out the exhibition center.

 - See the Sevens – This is an annual rugby tournament held in the Wellington’s Westpac stadium every February.
 Drawing crowds of over 30,000 people, this event is always really fun and many people that attend do so in costume.